More Than Machines: Engineering, Entrepreneurship, and "The Hardest Fun You'll Ever Have"

 2. FIRST® Tech Challenge (FTC)

-Ages 14+ | Application Required Meets in-person 1x/week (4 hours) and virtual 1x/week (2 hours) + outside work expected. | 20 hour/year family volunteer requirement
+Ages 14+ | Application Required Meets in-person 1x/week (4 hours) and virtual 1x/week (2 hours) + outside work expected.

 - Professional Tools: Students use industrial-grade software like OnShape (CAD) and program in Java for both autonomous and driver-controlled periods.
 They will be expected to communicate using Slack and coordinate tasks on ClickUp.
 We use real-world professional level tech solutions that will give our kids strong skills that will prepare them for their careers later in life.

 - The Business of Robotics: This isn't just a class; it’s a startup.
 Even if your student has absolutely no interest in coding or building, there is a critical place for them here.
 The business and entrepreneurship aspects are integral, not optional, and they are heavily judged portions of the competition!
 Teams require business-minded students who can manage budgets, run fundraising campaigns, and pitch to corporate sponsors.
-Our focus on these skills pays off - in 2026, our FTC team received the Sustain Award at the Hurricane Qualifier specifically for our business innovations, which was the deciding factor in advancing our team to the State Championship!
+Our focus on these skills pays off - in 2026, our team received the Sustain Award specifically for our business innovations, which was the deciding factor in advancing our team to the State Championship!

 Saturday Commitments: The FTC season requires a significant weekend commitment.
 Expect up to four full Saturdays for mandatory competitions, plus additional Saturdays for build days, the season kickoff, and scrimmages (totaling about 10 Saturdays in the 2025-2026 season).
 Competitions are required; other Saturday events are strongly encouraged for team success.